boegel/easybuild-wiki/3rd-EasyBuild-hackathon---meeting-minutes-day-1.md

   * packaging of CUDA toolkit (`redhat`, `fedora`, `ubuntu`, ...)
    * reason to not have a monolitic install is OS-specific stuff like paths for files, driver, etc.
    * "let user provide CUDA toolkit installation instead of through EasyBuild" (**not a good idea**)
+    * FG sidenote: optimal practice @LU & @CY converges in the direction that:
+     * CUDA toolkit & software installation is user space => this has to be done with easybuild, multiple versions OK.
+     * driver installation must be done in root space => non-easybuild business, configuration management instead
    * use `-silent` for only toolkit (not driver)
    * OS-independent install package is being looked into
   * can notes for NAMD be provided as well?